quantumbrake/cayenne/docs/tutorial.rst

             C = 0;
         """

-The format of the model string is based on the `antimony modeling language <https://tellurium.readthedocs.io/en/latest/antimony.html#introduction-basics>`_, but with one key difference. ``Antimony`` allows the user to specify custom rate *equations* for each reaction. ``pyssa`` automagically generates the rate equations behind the scenes, and user need only supply the rate *constants*.
+The format of the model string is based on the `antimony modeling language <https://tellurium.readthedocs.io/en/latest/antimony.html#introduction-basics>`_, but with one key difference. ``Antimony`` allows the user to specify custom rate *equations* for each reaction. ``cayenne`` automagically generates the rate equations behind the scenes, and user need only supply the rate *constants*.
 The format is discussed below:

 Model format
 ^^^^^^^^^^^^